-SpaceX notches another launch
+SpaceX launches demo satellites for its high-speed internet project

 Related: FCC chairman backs SpaceX plan for internet satellites

 They include OneWeb, a startup that's attracted backing from the likes of Richard Branson's Virgin Group, Coca-Cola (KO) and Qualcomm (QCOM).
-It also has approval from the FCC to send internet satellites into orbit.
+It has approval from the FCC to send internet satellites into orbit.

-FCC chairman Pai, who was appointed by President Trump, said last week that if SpaceX gets approval for its satellite project, it'll be a first for an American-based company in the race to provide internet via Low-Earth Orbit satellites.
+If SpaceX gets approval for its satellite project, it'll be a first for an American-based company to join the race to provide internet via Low-Earth Orbit satellites, FCC Chairman Pai said.

 Some of SpaceX's internal financial documents obtained by the Wall Street Journal last year show the company has high expectations for this satellite network.